nachoaIvarez/es6-webapp-starterkit/README.md

 ## Getting Started

 - Install dependencies: `npm install -g jspm gulp; npm install`
-- Run `gulp serve` to preview and watch for changes
+- Run `gulp serve` to preview and watch for changes with hot reload
 - Run `gulp build` to generate a distributable, production-ready, `dist` directory

 ## Inspired by